wp-plugins/cforms2/readme.txt

 == Upgrade Notice ==

+= 14.8 =
+This is only compatible with Wordpress 3.9+.
+Version 3.5 to 3.8 support is dropped.

 = 14.7 =
 Explicit Subscribe To Comments support is removed.
 Please delete all the remaining input elements from your forms.
 Also check the styling on comment forms!